temporalio/sdk-python/README.md

   * All the same constraints as `@workflow.signal` but should return a value
   * Should not be `async`
   * Temporal queries should never mutate anything in the workflow or call any calls that would mutate the workflow
+* `@workflow.update` - Defines a method as an update
+  * May both accept as input and return a value
+  * May be `async` or non-`async`
+  * May mutate workflow state, and make calls to other workflow APIs like starting activities, etc.
+  * Also accepts the `name` and `dynamic` parameters like signals and queries, with the same semantics.
+  * Update handlers may optionally define a validator method by decorating it with `@update_handler_method.validator`.
+    To reject an update before any events are written to history, throw an exception in a validator.
+Validators cannot be `async`, cannot mutate workflow state, and return nothing.

 #### Running